Cancer Research UK logo.

 Referral to a specialist for acute lymphoblastic leukaemia (ALL)

-Your GP should refer you for a blood test or see a blood specialist if you have symptoms that could be due to acute lymphoblastic leukaemia (ALL).
-This might be an urgent referral.
+Your GP should arrange for you to have a blood test or to see a specialist if you have symptoms that could be due to ALL.
+This is called an urgent suspected cancer referral.

 Seeing your GP